mininode/mininode/README.md

 the [Node.js 6.2.2 API][6] with a full-fledged Javascript ES5.1 interpreter in
 a single binary with no runtime dependencies other than a standard C library.

+This is very early in development.
+Any feedback is very welcome!

 ## Build Instructions

 This uses GNU make and it should work on Linux, MacOS, Illumos/Solaris, and